hxdwpp/FDI-YOLO/README.md

+Since the proposed scheme involves confidential work, only part of the code is shown.
+If you have any questions, please contact us by email

-The archive contains the code for the main modules, which readers can combine with the official version of YOLOv8.
+# The archive contains the code for the main modules, which readers can combine with the official version of YOLOv8.

     python train.py
     python val.py